Debórah Dwork: Academic work

 Dwork and van Pelt also collaborated on Holocaust: A History, which discusses the place of the Holocaust in the history of Europe, from the Middle Ages to the middle of the twentieth century.
 It explores how the different occupation regimes shaped the local populations' ability to respond to the genocide enacted outside their windows.
 And it integrates, for the first time, the history of World War II and the history of the Holocaust, and weaves together the distinct narrative lines of perpetrators and of the victims; the Nazis’ push towards a “Final Solution,” and the Jews’ reactions and responses.

 In Flight from the Reich (2009), Dwork and van Pelt turned their attention to the question of refugee Jews from 1933 through the postwar period.
 Flight locates the history of refugee Jews within the context of the Holocaust and deals with Jews fleeing from countries across Europe to countries all over the world.
 The book shows that fleeing did not write refugees out of the story; it simply takes the story elsewhere.

 Dwork edited and annotated The Terezin Album of Marianka Zadikow (2008), a poesie album collected by a Jewish inmate as the Germans pushed forward with deportations from Theresienstadt.
 In A Boy in Terezin: The Private Diary of Pavel Weiner, April 1944 – April 1945 (2011), she returned to the experiences of children as an important source for contemporaneous accounts of Jewish life under Nazi persecution.
+In 2020, the volume Agency and the Holocaust: Essays in Honor of Debórah Dwork was published, bringing together scholarship inspired by themes central to her work on Holocaust history and human agency.

 Dwork's most recent book, Saints and Liars (2025) tells the story of American aid workers who undertook rescue efforts abroad during the Nazi era.
 Analyzing their experiences, Dwork foregrounds the role of unpredictable and irrational factors on the ground, at a particular moment, in shaping individual fates.

-Institution Building

-As the Founding Director of the Strassler Center for Holocaust and Genocide Studies at Clark University, Dwork established a forum for education and scholarship about the Holocaust, the Armenian Genocide, and other genocides around the world.
-During her tenure, the Strassler Center offered the richest undergraduate program in Holocaust and Genocide Studies to be found in the United States, with seventeen professors offering thirty-eight courses.
-A leading authority on university education in this field, Dwork changed the academic landscape, envisioning and actualizing a landmark doctoral program in Holocaust History and Genocide Studies, the first anywhere.
+Her 2025 book Saints and Liars: The Story of Americans Who Saved Refugees from the Nazis was selected by Library Journal as a Stellar Book of 2025.
+It was also a nonfiction finalist by the National Jewish Book Award.